 - The print cost.
 Here is an example of what royalties you can expect to achieve and what retail prices you would need to charge to attain these.

-The following cost breakdown is based on a 250-page paperback book, 5” x 8”, black & white with full colour cover:
+The following cost breakdown is based on a 350-page paperback book, 5” x 8”, black & white with full colour cover:

-* this is the fee charged by the retailer for listing your book
+* this is the wholesale discount amount taken by the retailer

 If you are confident that you can sell a reasonable number of copies of your book yourself and wish to place a bulk order, we can get quotes from both our print on demand printers and short run printers to try and get you the best price.
 Obviously, if you sell these yourself, there will be no retailer 40% discount involved so your profit will be much higher.